summerspringwei/llm4compiler/src/decompilation/README.md

 ```shell
 clang -c -g -O0 *.c -o *.o
 ```
-Then we get the corresponding assembly code by using `llvm-objdum`:
+Then we get the corresponding assembly code by using `llvm-objdump`:
 ```shell
 llvm-objdump -s -d --no-addresses --no-show-raw-insn *o
 ```